-White Sox reliever suffers brain hemorrhage during game
+Former Mariners reliever Danny Farquhar ‘stable but in critical condition’ after passing out in dugout

 “It takes your breath away a little bit,” manager Rick Renteria said after Chicago’s 10-0 loss.
 “One of your guys is down there and you have no idea what’s going on.
 Again, the medical staff was like there right away the whole time and you know they called into the EMTs and somebody was already caring for him before they even got up.”

 Farquhar was selected by Toronto in the 10th round of the 2008 draft and made his major league debut with the Blue Jays in 2011.
 The right-hander is 10-15 with a 3.93 ERA in 253 career relief appearances with Toronto, Seattle, Tampa Bay and Chicago.
+He saved 18 games over three seasons with the Mariners, including 16 in 2013.
+He posted a 3.85 ERA over 177 2/3 innings during his Seattle career.

 The White Sox placed Farquhar on the 10-day disabled list before the second game of their weekend set against Houston.
 Right-hander Gregory Infante was recalled from Triple-A Charlotte.